 4. Connect the Database

 To personalize local print marketing at scale, it’s absolutely essential to add the right data into your marketing materials.
 The last thing you want is to try to send a customer a birthday greeting that's six months too early (or too late, depending on your perspective!).
-To avoid this, you have to make sure the data sources you add to your system, like your local customers’ contact information, purchase histories, or other insights for personalization, is as clean as possible.
+To avoid this, you have to make sure the data sources you add to your system, like your local customers’ contact information, purchase histories, or other insights for personalization, are as clean as possible.

 Fortunately, adding data into tools like CampaignDrive doesn't have to be a pain.
 You can typically upload your data in a standard format like a comma-separated values (CSV) file or create new data directly within the system.
 CampaignDrive also offers a range of integration options that make it easy to connect other applications to feed the right data into the tool from almost anywhere.

-This fourth stage doesn’t require any modifications to the template to add data, since CampaignDrive templates are connected to a structured content database.
+This fourth stage doesn’t require any modifications to the template to add data since CampaignDrive templates are connected to a structured content database.
 This means that brands can have key business data flowing into CampaignDrive that is merged into their templates automatically.

 5. Test Data and Design Integrity